brockn/hdfs-nfs-proxy/src/main/resources/README.md

 1. Requirements:

-    > 1. HDFS Instance of CDH3 or CDH4
-    > 1. NFS Packages (nfs-utils on RHEL, CentOS and nfs-common on Ubuntu)
+HDFS (CDH 3 or 4), Java 1.6, Maven, and NFS Packages (nfs-utils on RHEL, CentOS and nfs-common on Ubuntu)
-    >   must be installed on any clients wishing to mount HDFS

 1. Download